 Explain the rules to children (focusing on the most important one):

-– Assure them, that they will play and build with collected bricks after the game is finished.
+Assure they will play and build with collected bricks after the game.

-– Tell them that they will have 5 minutes and present the timer for them.
+Tell them they will have 5 minutes and present the timer.

-To teach losing skills we must start with taking skills as it is easier to shape positive emotional and behavioural responses.
-The games are colour coded and you will point this out to them when discussing the features of the game.
+We must start with taking skills to teach losing abilities, as it is easier to shape positive emotional and behavioural responses.
+The games are colour coded, and you will point this out to them when discussing features.

-The next day you will play Lose It Game and don’t forget to get through the same process like on day one, including pointing to the different colour.
-Don’t forget that this time you will have to provide bricks inside children’s individual bowls (at least 10 pieces inside).
+The next day you will play Lose It Game, and don't forget to get through the same process as on day one, including pointing to the different colours.
+Don't forget that this time you will have to provide bricks inside children's bowls (at least ten pieces inside).

 Finally, when the children are familiar with both concepts, the last game is reserved for you to mix the skills of taking and losing objects in a game.

-I hope you enjoyed this week episode of Bea Inclusive TV and Podcast.
+I hope you enjoyed this week's Bea Inclusive TV and Podcast episode.

 Great facilitators would shape all the emotional and behavioural responses while they occur.

-To download all three games, follow the link.
+To download all three games, follow the link below.